happykeyan/DataFlow-MM-Doc/docs/en/notes/mm_guide/image_understanding/image_gcot_api.md

 ---
-title: Image Grounded CoT (GCoT) Pipeline
+title: Image Grounded CoT (GCoT) Pipeline (API version)
 icon: mdi:image-text
 createTime: 2026/01/11 20:44:55
-permalink: /en/mm_guide/image_gcot/
+permalink: /en/mm_guide/image_gcot_api/
 ---
 ## 1. Overview

 The **Image Grounded Chain-of-Thought (GCoT) Pipeline** is designed to automatically generate **Grounded Chain-of-Thought** data.
 This pipeline generates multi-step reasoning to answer a question and simultaneously spatially locates (via Bounding Boxes) the key objects mentioned during the reasoning process.
 This significantly enhances the interpretability and precision of multimodal data.

-Unlike traditional methods, this pipeline uses a **Single VLM (e.g., Qwen2.5-VL)** to handle both "Reasoning" and "Grounding" tasks, making the process streamlined and efficient.
+Unlike traditional methods, this pipeline uses a **Single VLM (e.g., GPT-5)** to handle both "Reasoning" and "Grounding" tasks, making the process streamlined and efficient.

 We support the following application scenarios: